Plano ISD Academy High School: Curriculum

 The Plano Academy was designed for experimental project learning and advanced studies.
 Because of the project-based learning, students are able to work independently or in a group with less teacher management.
-Students graduating by senior year are required to have at least one internship.
+Graduating students are required to have at least one internship by their senior year.
 As part of the curriculum, all students graduate with the same foundational coursework.
 There is 1:1 technology at the Academy, meaning every student is provided with a school-issued Chromebook.
 Some notable projects include developing and zoning a plan for the city of Plano, creating and managing a company with innovative products, designing a video game, and launching projectiles.
 In their senior year, students are required to make an in-depth and wide-reaching capstone project that spans the entire year.

 Academics

 The school offers the basic classes required to graduate in the state of Texas.
-It also offers optional classes: calculus, Spanish, French, and digital media.
 Seniors have the option to not take an art course to give more time towards their capstone.
 Unique types of classes called "project time" or "capstone time" are used to give students independent work times with teacher facilitation.
-Juniors and seniors can also take courses offered by Collin College that provide college and high school credit, similar to Advanced Placement.
+Advanced Placement is offered for most classes.

-Unique Terminology
+Unique terminology

 The Academy has adopted traditions of using unique terms to describe people and places in the school: